 The details of how the name “Craving Change” may be used are contained in the clinician license.

-The translation of any of the Craving Change resources into another format or another language is considered a derivative work.
+In short, no. The translation of any of the Craving Change resources into another format or another language is considered a derivative work.
+A derivative work is a new, original product that includes aspects of a pre-existing, copyrighted work.
 As the owner of the intellectual property, by law, permission from Craving Change Inc. to produce a derivative work is required.

 Yes, you may charge for the workshop or you may offer it free.
-We decided at the outset that we would not collect royalty fees.
-Some settings just use Craving Change materials as reference materials, some offer full programs at no charge or a minimal charge to recover costs, and some clinicians are offering full programs in private practice for full fee – these are all great applications of the materials – it’s your business what you charge.
-Our primary concern is that the intellectual property is being purchased by each clinician or organization and that its integrity is protected according to the conditions in the license agreement.
-How much you charge is up to your discretion.
+We do not collect royalty fees for individual clinicians or organizations.
+Some settings just use Craving Change materials as reference materials, some offer full programs at no charge or a minimal charge to recover costs, and some clinicians are offering full programs in private practice for full fee – these are all great applications of the materials – how much you charge is up to your discretion.

 Here is what some other clinicians and organizations have charged per client:

 - $7.00 – to cover the cost of the workbook for the client